As more people consider living in a car instead of paying exorbitant rent, one key question always pops up: Is it illegal to sleep in your car?

 - Sam’s Club, but depends on location.
 Call ahead to make sure

 Trucks stops are also a great place to sleep in your car, van or RV while you’re traveling.
+You can also take a public shower at a truck stop.

 In San Jose, California, officials are allowing the Winter Faith Collaborative to let people park and sleep in their cars at places of assembly like gyms and churches.